3rd grade articles (a, an, the) worksheets

 Articles are the little words a, an, and the.
-By 3rd grade, students handle the tricky cases where the sound and the spelling disagree: an hour (silent h), a unicorn (a y-sound).
-The rule was never about letters; it's about the sound your mouth makes next.
+By 3rd grade, students handle the tricky cases where sound and spelling disagree: an hour (silent h), a unicorn (a y-sound).
+The rule is about the sound your mouth makes next.

 The kind of sentences you'll get